Roasted vegetable salad

 Tips

-Pomegranate preserves are made up of sugar, lime juice, cumin, and a fresh red chilli that is not hot or spicy.
-You can make your own by adding pomegranate molasses to a sweet chilli jam.
+For the Pomegranate Vinaigrette Pomegranate preserves are made up of sugar, lime juice, cumin, and a fresh red chili that is not hot or spicy.
+You can make your own by adding pomegranate molasses to a sweet chili jam.

 My published cookbooks are available for sale through myself and on Amazon.